ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 The same UDP address tuple might be used for multiple QUIC connections.
 A single signal might be lost or only reach a single application endpoint.
-Network elements that signal about a flow might choose to send additional signals, using connection IDs to indicate when new connections could be involved.
+SCONE Network elements that signal about a flow might choose to send additional signals, using connection IDs to indicate when new connections could be involved.